daveism/ncgis-talk-2017-resources/GitHub_step7.md

 ![rename](dns.png)

-Finally, the viewer has some hardcoding we need fix it change this [line](https://gist.github.com/daveism/d9d2cf2d34c5ee9b540ec5ca8abf4dab/revisions?diff=split) in the file `index.html`.
+Finally, the viewer has some hard coding we need fix it change this [line](https://gist.github.com/daveism/d9d2cf2d34c5ee9b540ec5ca8abf4dab/revisions?diff=split) in the file `index.html`.

 now navigate to the URL in my case it's `wncfires2016.nemac.org`.